nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 2: Computer Memory Systems.md

 $2$
 and
 $3$
-, respectively, contail all the locations with addresses ending in binary
+, respectively, contain all the locations with addresses ending in binary
 $10$
 and
 $11$